yoleg/flysight2csv/docs/troubleshooting.md

 ### Unexpected exceptions or errors

-Report bugs to [the flysight2csv issue page][gh-issues].
+Report bugs to [the flysight2csv issue page](https://github.com/yoleg/flysight2csv/issues).
 If you are reporting a bug, the following would be helpful:

 - Your operating system name and version
 - Output of `flysight2csv --version`